rahulshah100/Js-Snippets/Book Manager/Readme.txt

-A webApp to add your book and further displays list of all your added books
+A webApp to add your book and further display the list of all your added books